Paul Spong: Campaign to stop commercial whaling

-Corky
+Campaign to free Corky

 In 1990, Switzerland's Bellerive Foundation hosted a conference to discuss cetaceans in captivity.
 Spong presented information about the Northern Resident A5 pod member named Corky (A16) and suggested her as a candidate for release back into the wild, where her family was well known.
 Corky had been captured in Pender Harbour, British Columbia, in 1969 and taken to Marineland of the Pacific, then to SeaWorld San Diego.
-An international campaign followed highlighted by appeals to Sea World from children from 21 countries who contributed painted patches that were turned into a huge banner nearly 2 km long.
+An international campaign followed, highlighted by appeals to Sea World from children from 21 countries who contributed painted patches that were turned into a huge banner nearly 2 km long.
 Corky's FREEDOM BANNER was the inspiration of Austria's Niki Entrup.
 It was displayed around Sea World, in European capitals, and in western US states and British Columbia.
 Sea World remained obstinate in refusing to consider releasing Corky.
 In 2000 Corky's mother Stripe (A23) died, ending the opportunity for them to meet again.
 The campaign to Free Corky continued and presently involves creation of the Double Bay Sanctuary on Hanson Island as Corky's retirement home where ideally she would be cared for by the Sea World staff she knows well.
 Owner of the old Double Bay lodge Michael Reppy, who is building the Sanctuary, has the support of the ‘Namgis First Nation as well as Spong.
 Corky is still alive (as of July 2022) so she still has a chance to meet her family again.